 - 4.1.7.
 All applications must be in the prescribed form and include all necessary documents.
+Applications may be in writing or sent electronically via Business Link or the licensing authorities own electronic application facility.
 Those requirements are set out in Section 17 of the Act.
-Particularly important is the operating schedule, which must include a statement of the following matters: - the relevant licensable activities - the times during which it is proposed that the relevant licensable activities are to take place - any other times when it is proposed that the premises are to be open to the public - where the applicant wishes the licence to have effect for a limited period, that period - where the relevant licensable activities include the supply of alcohol, prescribed information in respect of the individual whom the applicant wishes to have specified in the premises licence as the premises supervisor - where the relevant licensable activities include the supply of alcohol, whether the supplies are proposed to be for consumption on the premises or off the premises or both - the steps which it is proposed to take to promote the licensing objectives - such other matters as may be prescribed - 4.1.8 Applicants will be required to advertise and give notice of their applications in the manner prescribed by Regulations. - 4.1.9.
-Club Premises Certificate (Part 4 of the Act):
+Particularly important is the operating schedule, which must include a statement of the following matters: - the relevant licensable activities - the times during which it is proposed that the relevant licensable activities are to take place - any other times when it is proposed that the premises are to be open to the public - where the applicant wishes the licence to have effect for a limited period, that period - where the relevant licensable activities include the supply of alcohol, prescribed information in respect of the individual whom the applicant wishes to have specified in the premises licence as the premises supervisor - where the relevant licensable activities include the supply of alcohol, whether the supplies are proposed to be for consumption on the premises or off the premises or both - the steps which it is proposed to take to promote the licensing objectives - such other matters as may be prescribed - 4.1.8 Applicants will be required to advertise and give notice of their applications in the manner prescribed by Regulations.

+4.1.9.
+Large Scale Events